White hat (computer security): Tools

-The methods identified exploit known security vulnerabilities and attempt to evade security to gain entry into secured areas.
-They can do this by hiding software and system 'back-doors' that can be used as a link to information or access that a non-ethical hacker, also known as 'black hat' or 'grey hat', may want to reach.
+A wide variety of security assessment tools are available to assist with penetration testing, including free-of-charge, free software, and commercial software.

 Legality

 Belgium

 Belgium legalized white hat hacking in February 2023.

 China

 In July 2021, the Chinese government moved from a system of voluntary reporting to one of legally mandating that all white hat hackers first report any vulnerabilities to the government before taking any further steps to address the vulnerability or make it known to the public.
 Commentators described the change as creating a "dual purpose" in which white hat activity also serves the country's intelligence agencies.

 United Kingdom

 Struan Robertson, legal director at Pinsent Masons LLP, and editor of OUT-LAW.com says "Broadly speaking, if the access to a system is authorized, the hacking is ethical and legal.
 If it isn't, there's an offense under the Computer Misuse Act.
 The unauthorized access offense covers everything from guessing the password to accessing someone's webmail account, to cracking the security of a bank.
 The maximum penalty for unauthorized access to a computer is two years in prison and a fine.
 There are higher penalties – up to 10 years in prison – when the hacker also modifies data".
 Unauthorized access even to expose vulnerabilities for the benefit of many is not legal, says Robertson.
 "There's no defense in our hacking laws that your behavior is for the greater good.
 Even if it's what you believe."